DillonMercz/Sheets2Trello/README.md

 _For more examples, please refer to the [Documentation](https://example.com)_

 <!-- Accomplishments -->

 ## Accomplishments that we're proud of

+We were able to create a working system that can help teams of online vendors and freelancers to get organized, save time, and allocate it to other useful activities.
+The sheer amount that it took a person to create Trello lists and organize them depending on their google form data is nonexistent now because it is an automated process.

-We are proud of the system that we have made.
-It is reliable, can solve many problems, and can be implemented to work with more systems other than google forms.
-We all know now how to build APIs, and we learned not only how to use postman, but how to use it effectively.
+We are proud of the system that we have made which can be implemented to work with more systems other than google forms.
+We learned a lot on how to build APIs by using Postman effectively.
 This was a big win for the startup team and this will help us to expand our business and stay organized at the same time.

 <!-- LICENSE -->